Safe use of metal turning lathes

 Employees can sustain musculoskeletal or crushing injuries when changing heavy chucks and faceplates.

-Use overhead crane or mounted lifting aid.
+Use an overhead crane or mounted lifting aid.

 - Hazard: Use of a chuck that is not compatible with lathe and/or task specifications